IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 EarFileLocation=/work/apps/CustomerOrderServicesApp.ear
 ```

-Some environment variables are specified towards the end:
+The values of the properties file variables are specified towards the end:

 ```
 cellName=DefaultCell01